If you’re a woman over 50 at an important crossroads in your life —

 Continuing our Look-Back Reviews, we’ll share some healthy snacks as we listen, engage, and lean in to each others’ stories and reflections about life lessons and their import for moving forward.

 5:00pm With conscious closure to this important Day 1, we’ll appreciate each others’ sharing and shift gears for some downtime before dinner.
 Thank you for showing up, being present, being fully who you are, and inviting others to do the same.
 You might choose to go walking, running, do a little yoga, journal, or take a nap!!

 6:15pm Dinner tonight is off-the-menu in the famous Chautauqua Dining Hall.
 The award-winning chef will deliver whatever might suit your palette and mood tonight as we grab our shared table by the roaring fire.

 7:30pm We join back in the Great Room at our Idlywild Cabin!
-Barbara and Sue will demonstrate light, fun, physical play that links to our day and allows a non-verbal expression about what stood out to you from your Look-Back Review, the feedback you received, and all that happened in between.
+Sue will demonstrate a light, fun, physical play practice that links to our day and allows a non-verbal expression about what stood out to you from your Look-Back Review, the feedback you received, and all that happened in between.
 (Chocolate will also be served!)

 Day 2: Scenario Building!
 Composing Imaginary Leaps Into Your Desired Future

 After a provided breakfast in your charming sleeping cabin with fellow Retreat participants, you will amble through the campus on a short walk to our main meeting cabin.
 You might choose a brisk walk first on one of Chautauqua’s many trails before we convene!